abrahamortiz/my-pendings/README.md

 - A custom styled button that is used in other components
 - The pending cards are draggable
 - The application does not allow duplicated descriptions
+- The due date of the pendings is included
+- The almost expired pendings has another color

 ## Available Scripts